-Often a business founder comes to the point where they think about stepping back from the day to day running of the business and bringing in someone to take on the role they have fulfilled.
+Often a business founder comes to the point where they think about stepping back from the day to day running of the business and appointing an external CEO to take on the role they have fulfilled.

 This usually comes about after a lot of soul searching as the founder wrestles with the thought that no one can run the business as well as they do.

 At some point if they do decide to step back then this typically for one of three reasons;